$0 Rhode Island Adoption Quick-Start Checklist

 Children adopted from Rhode Island's foster care system through kinship placements typically qualify as "special needs" under IRS definitions.
 This is not a medical determination — Rhode Island's determination that the child cannot return to the birth family and that a specific factor made placement more challenging is generally sufficient.

-For kinship families who did not have significant cash outlays (because DCYF covered most costs and legal fees were reimbursed), the tax credit remains fully available.
+For kinship families who did not have significant cash outlays (because DCYF covered most costs and legal fees were reimbursed), the tax credit may remain available when the federal special-needs rules are met.
 This is one of the most meaningful financial benefits of completing the formal adoption rather than remaining in a guardianship or informal arrangement.

 Kinship Adoption vs. Legal Guardianship